If the situation calls for Harvard, GO.

 Associate Creative Director

 Working collaboratively with my team at Grove Marketing we pitched Harvard Business School on a fresh, exciting, situation-based campaign for their Executive Education Programs.
-In a category that lacks anything personal, emotional or imaginative we wanted to avoid talking about “why Harvard” (I mean come on, it’s Harvard) and explore the moments in a person’s career where a little “boost”, a shift in perspective, or a hard skill is needed to make that critical leap to executive.
+In a category that was lacking personality, emotions or imagination we wanted to avoid talking about “why Harvard” (I mean come on, it’s Harvard) and explore the moments in a person’s career where a little “boost”, a shift in perspective, or a hard skill is needed to make that critical leap to the C-suite.
 In those situations, we aimed at motivating the viewer to think of HBS, and GO.

 “I’m not Harvard material”